-unique challenges.
-Children and young people and young people are disproportionally affected by high levels of deprivation, with 35% of our young population living in low-income households a par with national figures, our young people face their mental health and wellbeing.
+In Sandwell, a diverse and youthful population faces unique challenges.
+Children and young people make up about a quarter of Sandwell's population, and by 2026, the population of 5- to 19-year-olds is projected to grow significantly.
+Sandwell's children and young people are disproportionally affected by high levels of deprivation, with 35% of our young population living in low-income households significantly impacting on all areas of their lives.